 Due to unfavorable experiences brought about by exercising in this climate, I have in recent years taken a deep dive into the science of hydration.
 During college, I read Dr. F. Batmanghelidj’s Your Body’s Many Cries for Water, and it made a lasting impression, with information on how chronic dehydration can result in high cholesterol, high blood pressure, pain, asthma, allergies, etc. However, since I hadn’t heard anything in the media or read other books supporting these ideas, I concluded that the body’s need for hydration couldn’t possibly be that critical.
 Otherwise, we’d all know about it.
 Right?

 Wrong.
-Decades of studying holistic health, both Eastern & Western paradigms, has taught me that much of the information we most need is not very publicized or, if it does happen to make a media appearance, a campaign of propaganda is often initiated to cause us to believe otherwise.
+Decades of studying human health has taught me that much of the information we most need is not very publicized or, if it does happen to make a media appearance, a campaign of propaganda is often initiated to cause us to believe otherwise.
 Many times this is done in the name of profit, and usually to the detriment of our health and environment.
 Or, the propaganda has been around for a lifetime and it’s really difficult to believe anything different.
 (Prime examples include the myths that we should all eat a high-protein diet and that dairy is essential for healthy teeth and bones.)
 Dehydration creates a great many problems in the human body, driving the need for pharmaceuticals, a trillion dollar industry.

 You may have read other posts I’ve shared touching on why proper hydration is such a big deal.
 Our body is composed of more than 2/3 water.
 Each one of the mind-boggling number of cellular processes that occur within us requires water, according to Dr. Gerald Pollack, at the University of Washington’s Pollack Lab.
 Hydration influences our abilities to remember & feel energized, our cells’ capacity to clear debris vs. generate inflammation, and our power of creativity.
 (Check out my post Water: The Miraculous Molecule for more on these benefits.)
 It is essential for strong immunity, youthful aging, and proper cellular communication.
 It works to space blood cells, assisting with heart and kidney functions.
 It helps with elimination.
 And due to the fact that hydration helps the body run more efficiently, it also assists with weight loss.